leovewc/hexo/source/_posts/toefl/toefl-word/BBC-word.md

 [visit](https://www.bbc.com/news/articles/c9rre6nwnpwo)

-- his tesla pay deal-…-which has now been backed by shareholders is 75% of the entire spending for schools in England in 2024-25(£60bn)and around a quarter of the budget for the NHS(£192bn)
+- his tesla pay deal-…-which has now been backed by^支持^ shareholders is 75% of the entire spending for schools in England in 2024-25(£60bn)and around a quarter of the budget for the NHS(£192bn)

-- to his many admirers, Mr Musk is worth every single cent which comes his way 这句话中的 comes his way 最好翻译成 他所获得的
+- to his many admirers^崇拜者^, Mr Musk is worth every single cent which comes his way 这句话中的 comes his way 最好翻译成 他所获得的

 - today the question is: would this portfolio have been as successful without him?

 - getting him stay put at Tesla

-- prior to 2018
+- prior to 2018  之前

-- there had been **speculation** about his future at the electric car maker
+- there had been **speculation** about his future at the electric car maker   猜测

 - milestone

-- **underlying profit**
+- **underlying profit**   潜在利润

 - at that stage, he was hardly **digging down the back of sofa** for **loose change** given he was worth nearly $20bn, according to Forbes magazine’s rich list of 2018

-- the potential **payday** was **astronomical**
+- the potential **payday** was **astronomical**   天文数字

 - it has been **slid** back down to $570bn

 - profile = prof         !=               profit

 - when Tesla **wobbled** in 2022, it was said to because Mr Musk had **taken his eye off the ball** to concentrate on X — so it was his absence rather than his presence which caused a problem.
-Yet his profile clearly adds massive value to these firms
+Yet his profile clearly adds massive value to these firms  动摇；

 - Mr Musk doesn’t believe in communicational teams, preferring instead to broadcast prolifically^大量的^ to his 187m followers directly on his social network